 - 1.4 The IDP sets out the types of infrastructure facilities, installations and services (covered in Chapter 2) needed to ensure that the development strategy being planned, can be delivered and support the new and expanding communities.
 The infrastructure requirements identified herein, will form part of the final allocation policy for each site and will play a key role in ensuring that developer contributions can be sought at the planning application stage.
-The IDP is also an important part of the review of the Community Infrastructure Levy Charging Schedule that the council is undertaking alongside the review of the Local Plan.
-The information gathered on infrastructure costs associated with development sites will feed into the development site viability work that forms the basis for that review. - Planning for infrastructure is important to ensure that new development does not have an adverse impact on a local area and ensures that new development is sustainable.
-The IDP will enable the council to show that the Local Plan has been prepared positively, has been shaped by early engagement and ultimately can be considered sound.
+The IDP also plays an important role in setting the Community Infrastructure Levy charge through any future reviews of the Charging Schedule.
+The information gathered on infrastructure costs associated with development sites will feed into the development site viability work that forms the basis for that review. - 1.5 Planning for infrastructure is important to ensure that new development contributes to the provision of infrastructure and services and ensures that new development is acceptable in planning terms.
+The IDP enables the council to show that the Local Plan has been prepared positively, has been shaped by early engagement and ultimately can be considered sound.
 Chapter 2 sets out the policy background against which this IDP has been prepared, and Chapter 3 sets out the methodology for how the issues have been identified and the sources of information used.
 Chapter 4 sets out the 'baseline' thematically, using a template format, detailing the various types of infrastructure, who provides it, what the existing position is and highlights any known planned provision.
 Chapter 5 provides some analysis and conclusions based on the 'baseline' position.
 Chapter 6 sets out the proposed Local Plan Strategy including proposed allocations.
 Finally, Chapter 7 sets out the detailed infrastructure requirements identified by infrastructure providers in response to the proposed delivery strategy for housing and employment growth, and sets out what the projects are, who will implement them and when, and what they will cost.
 Chapters 1 to 6 are the subject of consultation as part of the Draft Plan Regulation 18 stage, and Chapter 7 will be added as part of the Publication Plan Regulation 19 consultation stage. - 1.6 Ongoing engagement with infrastructure and service providers is key to ensure that the requirements of the development strategy are fed through the Local Plan and represented in housing and employment allocation policies.
 The council will therefore continue to liaise with infrastructure and services providers moving forward throughout the Local Plan process.
-The council will also work with providers to review the perceived priority of required infrastructure, identifying that which is considered critical is prioritised over other requirements that are important and desirable. - 1.7 As the IDP has been prepared to inform and support the Local Plan 2036 it will be consulted on and updated as part of the ongoing Local Plan preparation process.
-It is also intended to be a live document that can be updated through active monitoring to inform decisions.
+The council will also work with providers to review the perceived priority of required infrastructure, identifying that which is considered critical is prioritised over other requirements that are important and desirable. - 1.7 As the IDP has been prepared to inform and support the Local Plan it has been consulted on and updated as part of the ongoing Local Plan preparation process.
+It is a live document that can be updated through active monitoring to inform decisions.
 It may therefore be updated to draw upon the annual monitoring and review process to provide more accurate costs, priorities and needs, and take account of the infrastructure that has been provided as the implementation of the Local Plan takes place.